 - a.
 Dominant caste(s)/class(es) that influence and control the decision making process including the role of women. - b.
-Panchayat or the local government including gender differentials, electoral system influence and control of electoral process.
 Distribution of power mode of decision-making democratic or dictatorial, decentralised or bureaucratic. - c.
 Democratic decentralisation efforts and their impact.